 Research

-The Center for Closing the Carbon Cycle (4C) will advance the foundational science and define key integration parameters for synergistic CO2 capture and conversion, or reactive capture of CO2 (RCC).
-By linking the study of CO2 sorbent properties with catalysts for functionalization, 4C will develop integrated CO2 capture and conversion systems that work cooperatively to achieve higher product selectivity and overall efficiencies.
+The Center for Closing the Carbon Cycle (4C) is advancing the foundational science and defining key integration parameters for synergistic CO2 capture and conversion, or reactive capture of CO2 (RCC).
+By linking the study of CO2 sorbent properties with catalysts for functionalization, 4C is developing integrated CO2 capture and conversion systems that work cooperatively to achieve higher product selectivity and overall efficiencies.
 4C will establish guidelines for CO2 capture from various dilute and dirty streams and define how captured CO2 can most effectively be utilized, leading to durable, efficient, and direct pathways from CO2 source-to-product.

 Chemistry of CO2 Capture

 Most research on CO2 capture agents has focused on sorbents suitable for capturing CO2 from point sources, such as flue gas, combined with releasing the captured CO2 using a thermal or pressure cycle.
 These applications have constrained the search for CO2 sorbents.
-4C plans to more thoroughly explore the chemical space for CO2 sorbents and establish correlations between electronic and steric structure and CO2 binding properties and tolerance to oxygen, water, and other common contaminants among different chemical classes.
-4C will also explore the impact of the surrounding microenvironment on CO2 sorption, including the effect of solvent, electrolyte, and additives.
+4C is exploring the chemical space for CO2 sorbents and establish correlations between electronic and steric structure and CO2 binding properties and tolerance to oxygen, water, and other common contaminants among different chemical classes.
+4C is also exploring the impact of the surrounding microenvironment on CO2 sorption, including the effect of solvent, electrolyte, and additives.

-Sorbents compatible with homogeneous and heterogeneous catalysts will be explored, including: 1) soluble organic species and 2) functionalized solvents, which include ionic liquid and eutectic-based solvents.
-The chemical sorbent space will be explored through a combination of computational screening, chemistry-guided high throughput experimentation, and machine learning methods coupled with validation by scaled-up experimentation.
-Neutron scattering will provide a link between macroscopic CO2 binding and picosecond dynamic simulations will provide crucial insights to speciation and structural reorganization at atomic length scales that overlap with computational approaches.
-This information will in turn be used to develop improved models for CO2 binding, solvation energies, and understanding the effect of microenvironment.
-The result will be a comprehensive description of the chemistry of CO2 absorption through spectroscopic characterization of the microenvironment and theoretical modelling.
+Sorbents compatible with homogeneous and heterogeneous catalysts are being explored, including: 1) soluble organic species and 2) functionalized solvents, which include ionic liquid and eutectic-based solvents.
+The chemical sorbent space is explored through a combination of computational screening, chemistry-guided high throughput experimentation, and machine learning methods coupled with validation by scaled-up experimentation.
+Neutron scattering provides a link between macroscopic CO2 binding and picosecond dynamic simulations, and provides crucial insights to speciation and structural reorganization at atomic length scales that overlap with computational approaches.
+This information in turn is used by 4C to develop improved models for CO2 binding, solvation energies, and understanding the effect of microenvironment.
+The result will be a comprehensive description of the chemistry of CO2 absorption through spectroscopic characterization of the microenvironment and theoretical modeling.

 Co-Designing Sorbents for Reduction

-4C will determine parameters for CO2 sorbents and their microenvironments for synergistic catalytic functionalization.
-To complement the efforts on catalyst design, 4C will 1) verify the electrochemical stability (reductive window) and conductivity of the sorbents with ideal CO2 capture properties and 2) understand microenvironment can be tuned via solvent composition (electrolyte or co-solvents additives) to improve mass and ion transport without reducing the CO2 capture capacity.
-The computational modeling and in situ spectroscopic measurements will link bulk properties and interfacial reactivity.
-Known catalysts for CO2 reduction will be tested for with the capture agents developed here to determine general compatibility guidelines.
+4C is determining parameters for CO2 sorbents and their microenvironments for synergistic catalytic functionalization.
+To complement the efforts on catalyst design, 4C is 1) verifying the electrochemical stability (reductive window) and conductivity of the sorbents with ideal CO2 capture properties and 2) understanding microenvironment that can be tuned via solvent composition (electrolyte or co-solvents additives) to improve mass and ion transport without reducing the CO2 capture capacity.
+The computational modeling and in situ spectroscopic measurements links bulk properties and interfacial reactivity.
+Known catalysts for CO2 reduction are being tested for with the capture agents developed in 4C to determine general compatibility guidelines.

 Binding CO2 is expected to introduce a dipole into this otherwise inert and linear molecule, which will provide kinetic activation for subsequent reduction.
-We plan to capitalize on this effect by designing sorbents that are tailored for pre-activation and subsequent functionalization.
+4C is capitalizing on this effect by designing sorbents that are tailored for pre-activation and subsequent functionalization.
 For this purpose, a balance of capture performance vs subsequent stability would have to be achieved to optimize overall performance for capture and conversion.
-4C will also explore cooperative functionality in sorbents to activate and position CO2 for further functionalization.
+4C is also exploring cooperative functionality in sorbents to activate and position CO2 for further functionalization.

 Catalyst Design